mainkoon81/Study-02-AB-Testing/README.md

 -----------------------------------------------------------------------------------------------------
 ## [Non-Parametric Statistics]
-Nominal is Categorical. **`Ordinal`** is categorical but deals with the ranking of items in order.
+Nominal is Categorical. **`Ordinal`** is categorical but deals with the **ranking** of items in order.
 In your research, have you ever encountered one or more the following scenarios?
  - some non-linear data ?
  - some “chunked” data (1-4 cm, 2-5 cm, >5 cm…)
  - qualitative judgments measured on a ratings scale
  - **data that don’t follow a normal distribution**
  - **data that violate assumptions of ANOVA**

 Non-parametric(distribution free) test is a statistical procedure whereby the data does not match a normal distribution.
 The data used in non-parametric test is frequently of **`Ordinal`** data type, thus implying it does not depend on arithmetic properties.
-Consequently, all tests involving the ranking of data are non-parametric and also no statement about the distribution of data is made.
+Consequently, all tests involving the ranking of data are non-parametric and also no statement about the distribution of data is made, so we use empirical distributions.
 The questions are same:
  - One sample.
 A sample comes from a population with a specific(underlying) distribution?
  - Two samples.
 Are they coming from the same population with a specific(underlying) distribution? or the two datasets differ significantly?
+ - In a non-parametric test, the observed sample is converted into ranks and then ranks are treated as a test statistic.

+> Pros
+ - 1. Non-parametric tests deliver accurate results even when the sample size is small.
+ - 2. Non-parametric tests are more powerful than parametric tests when the assumptions of normality have been violated.
+ - 3. They are suitable for all data types, such as nominal, ordinal, interval or the data which has outliers.
+> Cons
+ - 1. If there exists any parametric test for a data then using non-parametric test could be a terrible blunder.
+ - 2. The critical value tables for non-parametric tests are not included in many computer software packages so these tests require more manual calculations.

 ### 0. one or two sample Non-Parametric(Goodness of Fit): `Kolmogorov-Smirnov-test`
 `KS statistic` quantifies a **distance**
  - b/w the **empirical cdf** of the 1 sample and the **cdf** of the reference distribution, or